blueh4mster/LBP-FHE/benchmarks/CGGI/README.md

 ![cggi-multi-bit](../../images/cggi-benchmark-multi-bit.png)

 NOTE: The benchmarks were run after modifying the `openfhe-development/third-party/google-benchmark/src/console_reporter.cc` file for obtaining throughput and latency metrics.
+Please copy paste the file provided in this directory at mentioned location.

 Throughput = slots/cpu_time